Note 2 – Summary of Important Accounting Principles

 The cash flow statement is prepared using the indirect method.
 The reported cash flow covers only transactions which result in payments being received or made.
 Cash and cash equivalents in the cash flow statement meet the definition of cash and cash equivalents in the balance sheet, see 2.13.

 2.6.1 Revenue recognition

 In those cases where Duni’s products are sold with volume discounts and the customers are entitled to return defective products, the sales revenues are recognized based on the price stated in the sales contract, net of estimated volume discounts and returns at the time of the sale.
 Accumulated experience is used to assess and make provision for discounts and returns.
 The assessment of volume discounts is based on expected annual purchases.
+Revenue is recognized only to the extent it is highly probable that no substantial reversal will occur.
+A liability is recognized for expected volume discounts in relation to sales until the balance sheet date.
+Given that the magnitude of returns has been stable in the past years, it is highly probable that there will not be any substantial reversal of recognized revenue.
+The validity of customer agreements, entitlement to discounts, customer bonuses and returns, and the estimated quantity of returns or customer bonuses is reassessed at each balance sheet date.
 No financial component is deemed to be established since the sale takes place with an average credit period of 45 days, which is in accordance with market practice.

 2.6.2 Dividend income

 Dividend income is recognized when the right to receive the payment has been established.

 2.7 Intangible assets